arturozambrano/arturozambrano.github.io/cv/cv-zambrano.md

 <a>+54 9 221 542 4797</a>
 </div>

+---
-## Personal Statement
+# Personal Statement
+## (not really a part of the CV)
+---

 My motivation to be a teacher in software engineering is to advance the understanding of my students of such a significant topic.
 For doing that I am based not only  in my academic background but also in my field experience in different software development projects.
+My teaching experiences have always reinforced how much I enjoy helping people comprehend and apply the concepts surrounding better ways to build software.

 Currently I am professor assistant in two universities with  more than 15 years of experience in both grad and undergrad courses.
 My Phd was done in the area of